kbindesh/docker-masterclass/05_Docker_Images_&_Registry/Readme.md

-# Creating and Managing Docker Containers
+# Creating and Managing Docker Container Images

 ## What are Docker Images?